mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ## Arrays
 ### Theory
 Arrays are one of the most fundamental data structures in computer science, and they come built-in with languages even as low-level as [C](https://www.freecodecamp.org/news/what-is-the-c-programming-language-beginner-tutorial/) or [Assembly](https://en.wikipedia.org/wiki/Assembly_language).
-An array is a group of elements, like `[5, 8, -1]`, located on a contiguous slice of computer memory.
-Because each element of the array is stored physically next to one another, we can access any index $-$ such as the first, third, or last element $-$ in $O(1)$ time.
+An array is a group of elements of the same type, like `[5, 8, -1]` or `['a', 'b', 'c']`, located on a contiguous slice of computer memory.
+Because each element of the array is stored physically next to one another, we can access any index $-$ such as the first, third, or last element $-$ in $O(1)$ time.<sup>[[3]](#3-theory)</sup>

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/array1.png" height="80%" width="80%">